-Our Summer Intensive is based on 'Rolling Admission ' which means that its on a first come, first serve basis.
+Our Summer Intensive is based on 'Rolling Admission ' which means that it's on a first come, first serve basis.
 So there is no official deadline to register for the program.
-However, as the program is continually in high demand, we advise that interested dancers and dance students register by late winter or early spring in order to guarantee that they have a spot reserved for themselves in the upcoming Summer Intensive.
+However, we advise that interested dancers and dance students register in the fall in order to guarantee that they have a spot reserved for themselves in the upcoming Summer Intensive.

 In order to do so, go to the registration page here, complete the registration form and proceed to make the registration payment.
 Once that is complete, you will secure your place in the upcoming program.